Conroe Probate Attorneys

-Dossey & Jones, PLLC Helps You Navigate Probate Law in Montgomery County
+Dossey & Jones, PLLC Helps You Navigate Probate Law Just North of The Woodlands

 What is Probate Administration? - When a person dies, legal steps must be taken to transfer the title to their property.
 Title to property does not pass automatically to those named in a decedent's Will.
 The Will must be admitted to probate and a representative appointed by the court to act on behalf of the estate.

 On the other hand, not all Wills must be admitted to probate.
 Whether or not a probate proceeding is necessary will depend on the assets owned by the decedent and how they were titled.
 Certain situations can be handled without court involvement.